ccontemplator/FPGA_I2C_EEPROM-Under-maintenance-/README.md

 # I2C_EEPROM

-Through this design, we can interact with EEPROM by I2C.
+Through this design, we can interact with EEPROM by I2C in FPGA. (the constraint file is also added)

 NOTE: There are some bugs, I'll fix it when I'm not busy.